 Knowing that you’re feeling lost is a good thing.
 It means you’re in the homestretch.
 Congratulations are in order, because you are further along than most.

 And now here we are: acceptance.
-You have accepted that you’ve lost touch with who you are, and you’re ready to find yourself.
+You have accepted that you’ve lost touch with who you are, want to get back something you lost, and you’re ready to find yourself.

 There are several reasons why you can be saying to yourself, “I am lost”.
 You might feel like you are drifting along looking at yourself from a helpless lens while your body just does what you’ve trained it to do.
 Excitements are few, challenges are sparse, and the routine has taken over.